potatoeggy/eifueo/docs/sch3uz.md

 The **combined gas law** is derived from the three laws above:
 $$\frac{P_1V_1}{T_1}=\frac{P_2V_2}{V_2}$$

+**Avogadro's law** states that the amount of a gas and its volume are proportional at a fixed temperature and pressure.
+This means that if **all** products and reactants are gases, volumes are related by the coefficients in a balanced chemical equation.
+$$n\propto V$$

 **Dalton's law of partial pressures** states that the pressure of a mixture of gases is equal to the sum of the pressures of each gas.
 As pressure is directly proportional to the number of particles in the gas:
 $$
 P_T = \Sigma P \\